zbo14/zbo14.github.io/_pages/résumé.md

 ### Bug Bounty Hunter // *Dec 2019 - present*
 - Participated in several public programs and refined web hacking skills
+- **July 2020:** Awarded $2K bounty for bug reported to Robinhood's program on HackerOne
+- **April 2020:** Awarded bounty for bug reported to Robinhood's program on HackerOne
 - **March 2020:** Awarded bounty for bug reported to Glassdoor's program on HackerOne
-- **April 2020:** Awarded bounty for bug reported to Robinhood's program on HackerOne

 ### Starry, Software Engineer // *Jun 2018 - Feb 2020*
 - Wrote code for and provided code review on several internal projects